Alex-Symonds/Adminas-React/README.md

 Handles the "view" buttons.
 (If there are multiple POs or items on an order, users can view them in a pop-up by clicking "view").

 ##### todo_management.js
-Used by: job, home, records.
+Used by: home, records.
 Allows users to adjust which Jobs appear on the to-do list in three ways: add via the "plus" buttons on the Records page; remove via the "minus" circles on the homepage to-do list; toggle via the "indicator" on the Job page.

 ##### util.js
 Used by: any/all pages.
 A selection of general-purpose functions available to all pages.
-Includes: formatting numbers with thousand separator commas; obtaining the date; obtaining a select index based on the display text; finding the last element of a type on the page; a couple of functions from the Django documentation regarding CSRF authentication; functions to hide/show elements based on CSS class; wipe data from a "form row"; several generic DOM elements (message boxes, buttons, panels).